kyma-project/kyma/docs/05-technical-reference/svls-05-exposing-functions.md

 This way you can specify multiple APIRules with different authentication methods for a single Function service.

 >**TIP:** See the [tutorial](../03-tutorials/00-serverless/svls-03-expose-function.md) for a detailed example.

->**NOTE:** If you are using Minikube, before you can access the function you must add the endpoint to the Minikube IP entry in the `/etc/hosts` file.